Hilmerson/budget-app/BILL_REMINDERS.md

    - User receives notification when bill is due soon
    - Visual indicators show urgency based on days until due
    - Overdue bills are highlighted for immediate attention

+4. **Managing Important Bills**
+   - User can click the star icon to pin important bills
+   - Pinned bills appear at the top of their respective sections
+   - Star changes color to indicate pinned status

 ## Future Enhancements